ieg-dhr/DigiKAR/DataStructureMAINZ.md

 This spreadsheet has an additional tab with REL_PERS information to be included in final person list!

-c) **1756er Staatskalender** (last updated January 27th, 2023):
+c) **1756er Staatskalender META FINAL** (last updated January 27th, 2023):

-This spreadsheet contains 5 tabs with data.
+This spreadsheet contains 5 tabs of biographic data.
 In some of the tabs, the "inst_name" column is named "H".
 This has been changed in the copy for data consolidation.

 The columns in this spreadsheet are: